Carmoruda/latent-cats/README.md

 ![Variational Autoencoder architecture diagram placeholder](docs/Architecture.png)

 The model follows an encoder-decoder CNN layout: grayscale cat images pass through stacked convolutional blocks that compress them into a latent vector of size `latent_dim`; the decoder mirrors this structure with transposed convolutions to reconstruct the inputs.
 A Gaussian Mixture Model is fitted on the latent vectors after training to support guided sampling.
-Replace `docs/architecture.png` with your own diagram (or update the path) to visualise the flow in documentation.

 ## Features